“Hi Celes, I have a question about habits: How can I get rid of a bad habit?” – Ros

 However, when you think about the positive habit you want to build, say to drink more fruit juices or mineral water, the goal is clear.
 With the reference in mind, you can then form this positive habit as you eliminate the bad habit.
 It’s a more stable transition than trying to yank the bad habit out of your life.

-I’ve written about how to cultivate habits successfully: Cultivate Life Transforming Habits in 21 Days
+I’ve written about how to cultivate habits successfully: Develop a Good Habit in 21 Days

 The second way is to understand the roots of your bad habit – and remove the bad habit by untangling the roots.